Propaganistas/Laravel-Disposable-Email/README.md

     Schedule::command('disposable:update')->weekly();
     ```

-    Or if you Laravel 10 or below, head over to the Console kernel:
+    Or if you use Laravel 10 or below, head over to the Console kernel:
    ```php
     protected function schedule(Schedule $schedule)
     {